Program Lead Contact Information

-Phoenix, AZ Give It a Whirl
+Phoenix, AZ Give It A Whirl Day

 - Location:McDowell Mountain Regional Park 16300 McDowell Mountain Park Dr, Fort McDowell, AZ

 - Registration Opens:February 1st, 2020 @ 9am local time

 This program was originally scheduled for an earlier start date.
 Due to recent circumstances, we are currently evaluating the possibility of running a fall program.
 Due to various scheduling factors, we are unable to finalize a program at this point in time.

 This program is an all-girls, Give it a Whirl Day held at Fort McDowell Regional Park just outside of the greater Phoenix area.
 With over 50 miles of multi-use trails and spectacular mountain views, the park is a mountain bikers paradise!
 And better yet, it's a Little Bellas paradise too!